calebl42/potato2chip/README.md

-# Converting Pytorch models to pyrtl
+# Converting pytorch models to pyrtl